You know you need to replace your air filter for your air conditioner, but how do you know which ones to buy? Here are a few tips to help you.

 Note: You may be tempted to try to extend the life of these filters by cleaning them, but that removes the adhesive coating used to capture particles, and reduces their efficiency even further.

 A pleated fabric air filter has much more filter surface area, and removes up to 45% of the pollutants in your home, but at $10 or more each, they are more expensive.
 The more pleats on the filter, the higher the efficiency, with a MERV 11 or 12 rating.
 These filters are often sold as being effective at reducing airborne allergens within the home.
-Air conditioning filters should be changed every few months, or per the manufacturer’s recommendations, in order to keep them working properly.
+Air filter for your air conditioner should be changed every few months, or per the manufacturer’s recommendations, in order to keep them working properly.

-The most expensive filters are high-efficiency (MERV Rating 14-16) and are often the best filters for a residential air conditioning unit since they remove the most air pollutants (up to 85%), tapping even the tiniest pollutants – even bacteria.
+The most expensive filters are high-efficiency (MERV Rating 14-16) and are often the best filter for your air conditioner since they remove the most air pollutants (up to 85%), tapping even the tiniest pollutants – even bacteria.
 However, they are costly at around $20 to $25.

 Buy with Confidence

-Following these tips and understanding the options available, you can purchase an air conditioner filter with confidence.
+Following these tips and understanding the options available, you can purchase an air filter for your air conditioner with confidence.
 Remember, no matter what filter you choose, you should always follow the instructions for your particular filter for cleaning and replacement to ensure the efficient performance of your air conditioning system.